Noise including complaints and flight paths

 Noise Monitoring Activities

 Newcastle Airport has invested in the latest technology to monitor the effects of noise on the surrounding communities.
-The Global Environmental Monitoring System (GEMS) provides comprehensive airport noise and operations monitoring.
-The noise and track monitoring system receives data from six environmental monitoring units, strategically placed around the airport, including Ponteland Middle School, Dinnington First School and Seaton Burn Community College.
+The NoiseDesk system provides comprehensive airport noise and operations monitoring.
+The noise and track monitoring system receives data from five environmental monitoring units, strategically placed around the airport at locations including Ponteland Middle School, Dinnington First School and Seaton Burn Community College.

 The units feed noise event data to the central system along with radar and flight plan data to provide detailed information on aircraft activities and levels of noise.
 Newcastle Airport uses the system to monitor flight paths and ensure that the correct procedures are being followed.

 Regular noise monitoring surveys are carried out at the request of local residents.
 Newcastle Airport has the facility to place a mobile noise monitor in any location.

 For information on flight paths and making a complaint about aircraft noise, please follow the below links: